Geocodio/docs/source/index.html.md

 * <a href="https://api.geocod.io/v1/geocode?q=VA&api_key=YOUR_API_KEY" target="_blank">VA</a>
 * <a href="https://api.geocod.io/v1/geocode?q=22201&api_key=YOUR_API_KEY" target="_blank">22201</a>

-If a country is not specified in the query, the Geocoding engine will implicitly assume the country to be USA.
+If a country is not specified in the query, the Geocodio engine will assume the country to be USA.

 Examples of Canadian lookups: